 Library Information Systems, 2nd Edition

-Written by two renowned experts on library information systems, this is an essential management guide for administrators, librarians, and other staff who are responsible for implementing and maintaining information technology.
+Written by experts on library information systems, this is an essential management guide for administrators, librarians, and other staff who implement and maintain information technology.

 ||Information Systems and Technology/Computer and Information Networks